beeware/toga/docs/background/architecture.rst

 toolkit); ``toga-gtk`` for Linux (using the GTK+ toolkit); and so on.

-The API exposed by the implementation layer is different to that exposed by the interface layer, and is *not* intended for end-user consumption.
+The API exposed by the implementation layer is different to that exposed by the interface layer and is *not* intended for end-user consumption.
 It is a utility API, servicing the requirements of the interface layer.

 Every widget in the implementation layer corresponds to exactly one widget in the